Six key business simulation elements and their benefits

 In this case, the content of the simulation was secondary to the intended effect.
 Even if the content of the simulation is not relevant to the exact role a learner plays in an organisation, they will benefit from taking part.

 Critical thinking, teamwork and other soft skills all improve when learners take part in a well-designed business simulation.

-Cooperating and competing with different teams that you don’t usually work with enables knowledge sharing that isn’t usually possible.
+And cooperating and competing with different teams that you don’t usually work with enables knowledge sharing that isn’t otherwise possible.

-Towards Maturity carried out research on the impact of simulations in their report In-Focus Online Experiential Learning .
-Two-thirds of respondents reported an increased engagement in the learning when it involved a simulation or other similar interactive element.
+Towards Maturity also carried out research on the impact of simulations in their report, Online Experiential Learning: Helping Individuals Practise and Perform.
+Two-thirds of respondents reported increased engagement in the learning when it involved a simulation or other similar interactive element.